ErycTheGreat/eryc.my.id-asset/README.md

 - Enabling full-feature functionality within constrained environments
 - Enforcing SEO control at the edge via Cloudflare Workers

-While built on Google Sites, the approach is not platform-specific.
-Any CMS that supports embedded HTML can apply the same system.
+Built on Google Sites, but not tied to it.
+If a platform allows embedded HTML, it can be extended.
+This applies to platforms like [WordPress.com](https://wordpress.com), [Wix](https://wix.com), and [Weebly](https://weebly.com).

+Similar patterns are emerging in edge-native platforms like [Cloudflare Emdash](https://github.com/generalaction/emdash).
 ---

 ## Credits & Inspiration